CrunchyData/crunchy-containers/hugo/content/examples/logging/pgaudit.md

 ./test-pgaudit.sh
 ```

 This example has been configured to log directly to stdout of the pod.
-To view the PostgreSQL logs
+To view the PostgreSQL logs,
 run the following:

 ```